 Not all NAFSN members will be interested in certification (45.2% reported interest in our survey (i.e., 492 out of 1089 respondents)).
 If an individual does wish to become a “certified food systems development practitioner,” NAFSN can offer two starter tracks: generalist and specialist certification.
 In addition to completing a specific number of CEUs, certification could require peer-review of a project report that describes a recent project that the member took (shared) leadership of highlighting some of the good practices and lessons learned from their certification training.
 New certifications would be recognized and awarded at NAFSN conferences.
 Furthermore, maintaining certification would likely require a specific level of continuing education credits as agreed to by NAFSN membership.

-1. FOUNDATIONS OF PRACTICE CLUSTER (both Generalists and Specialists: must complete the foundation unit, food policy unit, infrastructure unit, and wicked problems unit, plus an additional 3 additional units)
+Both Generalists and Specialists must complete the foundation unit, food policy unit, infrastructure unit, and wicked problems unit, plus an additional 3 additional units

 - Foundations of community development practice (required)